lh3/bgt/README.md

 much smaller than the original matrix.
 This is a significant improvement over the quadratic time complexity with BCF.
-BGT potentially supports advanced PBWT functionailities (e.g. haplotype matching, phasing and imputation), but these have not been implemented yet.
+BGT potentially supports advanced PBWT functionailities (e.g. haplotype matching, phasing and imputation), but these are not on the plan for now.